Profit (real property): Unity of seisin

 Where the freehold estates in both the dominant and servient land come into the ownership of the same person, there will be unity of ownership.
 Unity of ownership is not sufficient on its own to bring about the extinguishment of a profit à prendre.
 Where the same person is in occupation of both the dominant land and servient land, there will be unity of possession.
 Unity of occupation is not sufficient on its own to bring about the extinguishment of a profit à prendre.
 Where the freehold estates in both the dominant and servient land come into both the ownership and possession of the same person, there is unity of seisin.
 Where there is unity of seisin, any profits à prendre the dominant tenement enjoys over the servient tenement will be extinguished.

 Merger

-Where the servient tenement is a freehold reversion, and the dominate tenement a leasehold, if the owner of the leasehold becomes the owner of the freehold reversion, a profit à prendre over the freehold reversion annexed to the leasehold will become extinguished through merger.
+Where the servient tenement is a freehold reversion, and the dominant tenement a leasehold, if the owner of the leasehold becomes the owner of the freehold reversion, a profit à prendre over the freehold reversion annexed to the leasehold will become extinguished through merger.